 The 2020 NIST guidelines further urge users to avoid changing their passwords periodically.
 The guidelines encourage users only to change their password frequently if the credentials are compromised or for a user request.
 Moreover, the guidelines also highlight some password creation practices.

 According to NIST, users must create passwords that they can easily remember.
-The password length can vary, featuring at least 64 characters.
+The password length can vary, with longer passwords featuring at least 64 characters.
 Additionally, the passwords can use any characters that facilitate memorization, such as spaces.
 The guidelines discourage using special characters as they can alter the commitment to memory.

 How Passwords Affect Risk Management